The Optimist LP

-The Optimist LP is the first full-length album release by Turin Brakes.
-Critically acclaimed by the UK music press, the album was released in 2001 and cemented the band's place in the UK "acoustic movement" (a term invented by the music press).
+The Optimist LP is the first full-length album release by Turin Brakes in 2001.
 "The Door" and "The Road" (previously released on The Door EP) were re-recorded for this album.

-Championed by radio DJs such as Jo Whiley (BBC Radio 1), the band provided a respite from the pop groups that dominated radio airplay at the time.

 The album was nominated for the Mercury Music Prize.

 In late 2011, Turin Brakes embarked on a national tour performing the whole of the album in its entirety for its tenth anniversary and again in 2021 for its twentieth anniversary.

 Critical reception

 Q listed The Optimist LP as one of the best 50 albums of 2001.